Swuib/Alyra-03-Voting-Dapp/README.md

 For this exercise, I bet on your contract 'voting.sol' that I slightly modified by adding the function 'resetDataVote'.
 I let you discover the video for the final rendering, and if you wish it to make a turn, on the deployed version.

-After recording the video I added a filter according to the network on which they are located to limit access to the Göerli network
+After recording the video, I added a filter depending on the network on which they are located to limit access to the Göerli network and I reworked my functionality for the reset of the contract because the way I had written the function it presented a risk of Dos attack, I had to change also the reset function on the side of react to adapt me this function.

 ---